-The Copy button enables you to copy the sequence tag in either 1- or 3-letter code and with peak mass values.
+The Copy button enables you to copy the sequence tag in either 1- or 3-letter code, with or without peak mass values.

 Copy spec: Copies the spectrum to the clipboard in vector format.

 Spectrum stacking

 The spectrum viewer in the 'Spectrum stacking' function works like the ms/ms window above, except that it has an extra control tab, Stacking.